secondstreet/api-docs/docs/index.md

 ## [Consumer Subscription Management API](https://docs.google.com/document/d/1j5Sw28kNOpyb6ZpFJFwndBBgP_jHVL9UbK5NJBYK3g0/edit?usp=sharing)

-This document explains how to get an organization's opt-in fields, see a user's subscriptions, add/edit/delete a user's subscriptions, search for users and their basic demographic data, and updating basic demographic data.
+This document explains how to get an organization's opt-in fields, see a user's subscriptions, add/edit/delete a user's subscriptions, search for audiences, see the members of an audience, search for users and their basic demographic data, and update basic demographic data.

 ## [Creating/Sending Single Message Campaigns API](http://secondstreet.github.io/api-docs/flows/sending_an_email.html)